Critical Communication & Collaboration Blog

 At the start of the coronavirus pandemic – when offices were closed, and employees forced to work remotely – many businesses had to improvise how they communicated internally.
 According to the Bureau of Labor Statistics, only 25% of employees

-What is Rave Collaborate?
-Rave Collaborate helps you track essential tasks, and provide critical communication and collaboration effectively during events.
-It gives you one unified place to follow stakeholder
+Rave Collaborate helps you track tasks, and provide critical communication during events.

 Todd Piett joined Rave in 2005 and today runs the global organization that has its technology deployed at thousands of colleges, universities, businesses and communities.
 Prior to joining Rave, Todd was responsible for launching new products for Unic